The topology of closed manifolds with quasi-constant sectional curvature: The topology of locally -QC manifolds

 \subsection{Globally $1$-QC manifolds with orientable line field}

 The purpose of this section is to prove that the globally $1$-QC manifolds have a rather simple topological structure.
-Let $E$ be a connected component of $M-C$, where $M$ is $1$-QC.
+Throughout this section $M$ is a conformally flat $1$-QC manifold of dimension $n\geq 3$.
+Let $E$ be a connected component of $M-C$.
+By Lemma \ref{global} the open set $M-C$ is globally $1$-QC.
 In order to have a uniform approach we denote by $\widehat{E}$ the 2-fold cover determined by the first Stiefel-Whitney class of $\xi|_{E}$, when $\xi|_E$ is non-orientable and $E$ itself otherwise.

+Moreover, $M-C$ is endowed with a smooth foliation $\mathcal D$, which is orthogonal to the line field $\xi$.
 Following \cite{Re} the leaves of the foliation $\mathcal D$ will be called {\em curvature leaves}, as the principal curvatures are constant along them.

 \begin{proposition} If $\widehat{E}$ is closed then it is diffeomorphic to a fibration over $S^1$.
 If $\widehat{E}$ is non-compact then $\widehat{E}$ is diffeomorphic to $\widehat{P}\times \mathbb R$, where $\widehat{P}$ is a closed space form. \end{proposition}